Convert Between bool (True/False) and Other Types in Python

 Modified: | Tags: Python

-In Python, Boolean values are represented by the bool type objects True and False.
+In Python, Boolean values (truth values) are represented by the bool type objects True and False.
 This article explains how to convert between bool and other types in Python.

-True and False are objects of the bool type.
+Both True and False are instances of the bool type:

 print(type(True))